Axway-API-Management-Plus/apigateway-openlogging-elk/README.md

 ### What should be avg. event latency for Logstash to process?

 In a healthy environment, the event latency shown for Logstash event processing should be between 3-5ms.
 If latency is higher, please check that Memcached has enough resources and Filebeat is not reporting this error: https://www.elastic.co/guide/en/beats/filebeat/current/publishing-ls-fails-connection-reset-by-peer.html.
+See the following examples for reference: https://github.com/Axway-API-Management-Plus/apigateway-openlogging-elk/tree/develop/imgs/stack-monitoring

 ### Filebeat is reporting errors?